Johnny Carson: Post-retirement appearances

 At the end of his final Tonight Show episode, Carson indicated that he might, if so inspired, return with a new project.
 Instead, he chose to go into full retirement, rarely giving interviews and declining to participate in NBC's 75th-anniversary celebrations.
 He made an occasional cameo appearance, including voicing himself on the May 13, 1993, episode of The Simpsons ("Krusty Gets Kancelled"), telephoning David Letterman on a November 1993 episode of Late Show with David Letterman, and appearing in the 1993 NBC special Bob Hope: The First 90 Years.

 On May 13, 1994, Carson appeared on the Late Show with David Letterman.
 During a week of shows from Los Angeles, Letterman was having Larry "Bud" Melman (Calvert DeForest) deliver his "Top Ten Lists" under the guise that a famous personality would be delivering the list instead.
 On the last show of the week, Letterman indicated that Carson would be delivering the list.
-Instead, DeForest delivered the list, insulted the audience (in keeping with the gag), and walked off to polite applause.
+Instead, DeForest delivered the list, insulted the audience, in keeping with the gag, and walked off to polite applause.
 Letterman then indicated that the card he was given did not have the proper list on it and asked that the "real" list be brought out.

-On that cue, the real Carson emerged from behind the curtain (as Letterman's band played "Johnny's Theme"), an appearance that prompted a 90-second standing ovation from the audience.
-Carson then asked to sit behind Letterman's desk; Letterman obliged, as the audience continued to cheer and applaud.
+On that cue, the real Carson emerged from behind the curtain as Letterman's band played "Johnny's Theme", an appearance that prompted a 90-second standing ovation from the audience.
+Carson then asked to sit behind Letterman's desk.
+Letterman obliged, as the audience continued to cheer and applaud.
 After some moments, Carson departed from the show without having spoken to the audience.
 He later cited acute laryngitis as the reason for his silence.
 This turned out to be Carson's last television appearance.

 Carson played tennis throughout his retirement.

 Carson also reviewed clips of the Tonight Show included in DVD compilations, and he had humor pieces published in The New Yorker.

 David Letterman

 Prior to his death, Carson occasionally sent jokes to David Letterman.
 Letterman would then use these jokes in the monologue of his show, which Carson got "a big kick out of", according to Worldwide Pants Inc. senior vice president Peter Lassally, who formerly produced both men's programs.
-He also said Carson had always believed Letterman, not Leno, to be his "rightful successor".
+He said Carson had always believed Letterman, not Leno, to be his "rightful successor".
 In his first broadcast after Carson's death, Letterman delivered a monologue compiled entirely of jokes sent in by Carson, a fact the host revealed a short time later in the program.